MSatiro/direct-cn-android/README.md

 ☝️ **That's how you start the server.**
 Just make sure you put the command in the Termux text box, **not directly at the prompt, otherwise it won't work**

+**PRO-GAMER-TIP:** To see if the server is active, go in Termux and see if "Authenticated, Connection Alive and Tunnels Setup" are `true`, if everything is then you're online!

 # **Information about some know problems:**